 Or Drive in a convoy of convertible Fiat 500’s

 Bar Vitelli was featured as the place where Michael Corleone (Al Pacino) meet Mr. Vitelli (the bar owner) and ask his permission to court his daughter Apollonia (Simonetta Stefanelli), and also for the official engagement and for the party after the wedding cerimony.
 While in town “a must” is the stop for a Lemon Granita in this famous bar.

 Following the Godfather’s steps, next film location is the Cathedral of Maria S. Annunziata in Forza D’Agrò, that appears in the Godfather I when Michael goes to Corleone for the first time with his bodyguards (Calò and Fabrizio), and where the young Vito Corleone (Marlon Brando) escapes to America hidden in a donkey hotly pursued by Don Ciccio’s men (The Godfather – Part II).

 Here in Forza D’Agrò old Michael (GF3) shows his American wife (Diane Keaton) the house where his father Vito Andolini (Marlon Brando) from Corleone was born.
 Which ever tour you choose, which ever expert guide you have to humour you, enjoy.

-- P&O Cruises to Giardini Naxos – Click here
+- P&O Cruises on Giardini Naxos – Click here